PatchAii/flutter_starter_project/README.md

     "content_available": true,
     "priority": "high",
     "data" : {
-        "content": {
         "id": 100,
         "channelKey": "basic_channel",
         "title": "Basic message",
         "body": "This is the body of a basic FCM message" }
-    }
 }
 ```